Table of Contents

 For local database tables, data files are local.
 For example, if

-you create a MyISAM
+you create a MyISAM table named

-, the MyISAM
+users, the MyISAM handler

-creates a data file named users.MYD
+creates a data file named users.MYD.
+A

 handler for local tables reads, inserts, deletes, and updates